 Rainbow Christ, you light up the world.
 You make rainbows as a promise to support all life on earth.
 In the rainbow space, we can see all the hidden connections between sexualities, genders and races.
 Like the rainbow, may we embody all the colors of the world!
 Amen.

 I got the idea for the Rainbow Christ Prayer as I reflected on Patrick Cheng’s models of the queer Christ.
 Patrick and I each spent years developing the ideas expressed in the Rainbow Christ Prayer.
 It incorporates rainbow symbolism from queer culture, from Christian tradition and from the Buddhist/Hindu concept of chakras, the seven colored energy centers of the human body.
+The prayer is ideal for use when lighting candles in a rainbow candle holder.

 I first wrote about linking the colors of the rainbow flag to queer spirituality in my 2009 reflection on Bridge of Light, a winter holiday honoring LGBT culture.
 Meanwhile Patrick was working on his models of the queer Christ based on LGBT experience.
 In 2010 he presented five models of the queer Christ in his essay “Rethinking Sin and Grace for LGBT People” at the Jesus in Love Blog (and as a chapter in the book “Sexuality and the Sacred: Sources for Theological Reflection.”)